European History - From Prehistory To 19TH Century

 In 681 AD,

-for this area for centuries.
+Bulgaria became the first Slavic country and empire.
+It captured the entire Balkan area from the Byzantine Empire.
+Both empires remained rivals in this area for centuries.
 In the 9th century AD, two other Slavic

 states emerged.
 These were the Great Moravia (today’s Czech Republic and

-the Central Europe, independent states were formed in the 10th
+Slovakia) and Kievan Rus (modern-day Ukraine, Belarus, and European Russia).
+In Central Europe, independent states were formed in the 10th

-century, including Poland, Kingdom of Hungary etc.
+century, including Poland, Kingdom of Hungary, etc.

 A prominent factor of the Early Middle Ages in Europe was serfdom.
 It was a form of